What is DAFI?

 How do I apply?

-- Check if there is a current DAFI Programme in your country of asylum.
+- Verify that there is a DAFI Programme in your country of asylum.

-- Check if you meet the above-mentioned criteria.
+- Confirm that you meet the above-mentioned criteria.

 - Contact the respective UNHCR country office to receive a country specific application form.

-- Complete the application form and submit as indicated on the form.
+- Complete the application form and submit as indicated with supporting documents.

-NOTE: Please, do not submit your application to UNHCR headquarters in Geneva or Copenhagen.
+NOTE: Applications may not be submitted to UNHCR offices in Geneva or Copenhagen.

 Can I apply for a partial scholarship?